Purpose & Scope

 Harassment is against the law and is not acceptable.
 Workplace harassment may be an ongoing pattern of behaviour, or it may be just a single act.
 Harassment is any form of behaviour that:

-- Is unwanted
+Is unwanted

-- offends, humiliates or intimidates someone
+offends, humiliates or intimidates someone

-- creates a hostile environment.
+creates a hostile environment.

 Unlawful harassment at work occurs when a person is treated less favourably on the basis of certain personal characteristics.
 These characteristics may include race, sex, disability, sexual orientation, gender identity, pregnancy, or marital status.

-For example, a client telling insulting jokes about their support worker’s race, or sending sexually suggestive emails or texts about or to their support worker may constitute unlawful harassment.
+For example, a Client telling insulting jokes about their Support Worker’s race, or sending sexually suggestive emails or texts about or to their Support Worker may constitute unlawful harassment.

 Disability harassment occurs when someone is harassed based on their disability or the disability of someone that they know, such as a family member or friend.
 This includes past disabilities, possible future disabilities, or assumed disabilities.